DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 Diffusion Transformers swap the U-Net for transformer blocks in the denoising network [7].
 Transformers make it easier to mix text tokens and image tokens, but accurate text rendering is still hard because the model has to convert symbolic signals into spatial geometry [10], [24–26].
 For Vietnamese, the signals that matter are often tiny yet linguistically decisive.

 Several recent models pair DiT with powerful text encoders [15], [17], [21–22].
-Three open-source approaches were tested, revealing notably different architectural choices:
+Three open-source approaches were tested, revealing clearly different architectural choices:

 - **Qwen-Image** (Qwen Team, 20B params, MMDiT, Apache 2.0, arXiv 2508.02324) uses the Qwen2.5-VL text encoder and achieves state-of-the-art Chinese text rendering [21].
 My zero-shot experiments showed very limited visual knowledge of diacritical Vietnamese: wrong vowels, missing consonants, inconsistent renderings across seeds, and tone marks omitted or misplaced.
 The VRAM cost alone would have made it impractical for local iteration.